technyon/nuki_hub/README.md

 #### Factory reset Nuki Hub

 - Type [4 DIGIT CODE] to confirm factory reset: Set to the shown randomly generated code to reset all Nuki Hub settings to default and unpair Nuki Lock and/or Opener.
-Optionally also reset WiFi settings to default by enabling the checkbox.
+Optionally also reset Wi-Fi settings to default (and reopen the Wi-Fi configurator) by enabling the checkbox.

 ### GPIO Configuration